splunk/public-o11y-docs/_includes/gdi/available-azure.rst

-You can sync Splunk Observability Cloud with the Azure services listed below as exlained in :ref:`connect-to-azure`.
-For any other service not listed, Splunk Observability Cloud won't retrieve any tags or props by default.
-If you wish to connect with them, add them as a custom service.
+Splunk Observability Cloud collects data from the Azure services listed below as explained in :ref:`connect-to-azure`.
+If you want to collect data from other Azure services add them as a custom service (related API field is `additionalServices`).

+A resource type you specify as a custom service must meet the following criteria:

+1. The type is a Azure GenericResource.
+For resource types that have hierarchical structure, only the root resource type is a GenericResource.

+For example, a Storage Account type can have a File Service type, and a File Service type can have a File Storage type.
+In this case, only Storage Account is a GenericResource.

+2. The resource type stores its metrics in Azure Monitor.
+To learn more about Azure Monitor, refer to the Microsoft Azure documentation.

+Splunk Observability Cloud syncs resource types that you specify in services and custom services.
+If you add a resource type to both fields, Splunk Observability Cloud ignores the duplication.

 .. list-table::
   :header-rows: 1